kadyepley/project-one/README.md

 ##### **Conclusion:**
 Based on the analysis, we can conclude that as the average temperature rises, we can expect an increase in monthly water consumption.This relationship is unlikely to be a coincidence.

-There is no correlation between water usage and humidity level
+There is no correlation between water usage and humidity persentage

 Based on the observation from  scatter plot and boxplot for each season showing water consumption , it is evident that the average monthly water consumption is higher during the Summer and Fall seasons, while it is lower during the Spring and Winter seasons.
 Specifically, the highest average water consumption is observed during the Summer, while the lowest average water consumption occurs during the Winter